To view the following PDF files, you will need to Adobe Reader, a free download.

 TRANSCRIPT NOTATION POLICY

-A student found responsible and suspended or expelled after a conduct process for violations that constitute a crime of violence will have the following notation added to his or her transcript:
+A student found responsible and suspended or expelled after a conduct process for violations that constitute a crime of violence will have the following notation added to their transcript:

-• A student who withdraws while conduct charges constituting a crime of violence are pending will have the following notation added to his or her transcript: Withdrew with conduct charges pending
+- A student who withdraws while conduct charges constituting a crime of violence are pending will have the following notation added to their transcript: Withdrew with conduct charges pending

-• Suspended students may appeal the inclusion of the transcript notation one year after it is applied at which time the notation may, at the sole discretion of the College, be removed.
+- Suspended students may appeal the inclusion of the transcript notation one year after it is applied at which time the notation may, in the sole discretion of the College, be removed.
 Transcript notations for expelled students are permanent.
 If a finding of responsibility is vacated, the transcript notation shall be removed.
-See the College’s Code of Conduct policy for the appropriate appeal process.

 WAITLIST